ThomasRascon/Zelda-Puzzle/README.md

 These programs are a collection of tools for analyzing puzzles similar to a puzzle found in The Legend of Zelda: Twilight Princess just before unlocking the master sword.
-Unfortunately, we aren't sure what this puzzle is called, so we colloquially refer to it as "zelda puzzle".
+Unfortunately, this puzzle was not given a name, so we colloquially refer to it as "zelda puzzle".
 __________________________________________________________________________________________________